sandeep40/googleMap/README.md

 # GtNavigationRails Widget

- The gtnavigationrails widget is used represent the NavigationRail on the Screen with responsive sizing handle in the core package.
+ The gtnavigationrails widget is used represent the NavigationRail on the Screen with responsive sizing handle in the greytrix_ui_kit package.
    - Benefits of GtNavigationRails Widget
       - Handles the font size of the text in dynamic way based on the screen resolution.
       - GtNavigationRails widget theme handles by ThemeData.